deomsh/MKFATIMG.G4B/README.txt

 Copy ram-disk afterwards to image file (see 'Use 4' above)

 History
+V0.6:
+NEW: FAT (and FATLFN.LLL + ATTRIBFT.LLL if used) not unloaded afterwards if already loaded with insmod

 V0.5:
 Switch '/Y' to suppress Make/ Overwrite dialogs (use with /Q: silent overwrite file too)
 BUGFIX: if ATTRIBFT.lll/ FATLFN.LLL is missing, working again for 8.3 Short File names